Darth-218/regex-to-nfa/README.md

 1. Validate the input string.
 2. Tokenize the string.
-3. Add explicit operators.
-4. Apply precedence.
+3. Apply precedence.
-5. Convert to AST.
+4. Convert to AST.

 ### Example AST